 ● For now, we are accepting poetry submissions only--no prose, drawings, or photographs.

 ● Submit up to five poems, all in one electronic file, with a page break after each one--but don't put your name in the title of your submission or in the file containing your poems.
 Instead, please share identifying info in your cover letter only.
-The cover letter should include your name, e-mail address, snail-mail address and phone number, anything else you'd like us to know, and a third-person paragraph about yourself that will run on the site if your work is accepted (most are under 100 words, but up to 200 is fine).
-Our online method of submitting is secure, easy, and greatly preferred; you will receive an automatic message letting you know your work has been received.
+The cover letter should include your name, e-mail address, snail-mail address and phone number, anything else you'd like us to know, and a third-person paragraph about yourself that will run on the site if your work is accepted (most are under 100 words).
+Our online method of submitting is secure, easy, and greatly preferred; you'll receive an automatic message letting you know your work has been received.
 Just click on "Submit" at the bottom of this page and take it from there...
 If you absolutely must send work by snail mail, however, please use the postal address below.
 Your poems need to be submitted in one of the following formats:

 Word document (.doc or .docx) files